Invariant embeddings of unimodular random planar graphs: Invariant embeddings of amenable unimodular planar graphs

-\begin{theorem} Suppose that $G$ is a one-ended amenable unimodular random graph, and consider an isometry-invariant point process $\Pp$ of finite intensity in the euclidean space $\R^d$.
-If $d\geq 3$, then $G$ has an invariant (stationary) embedding $\iota$ into $\R ^d$ with no accumulation point, such that $\iota (V(G))$ is distributed as $\Pp$, and the image of every edge is a broken line segment.
-If $G$ is amenable and planar then such an embedding exists even if $d=2$. \end{theorem}
+\begin{theorem} Suppose that $(\G,o)$ is a one-ended amenable unimodular planar random graph of finite expected degree.
+Then $\G$ has an invariant locally finite embedding into $\R ^2$ such that the image of every edge is a broken line segment. \end{theorem}

-Some well studied planar unimodular amenable graphs are the {\em uniform infinite planar triangulation} (UIPT) (\cite{AS}) and the augmented critical Galton-Watson tree conditioned to survive (AGW) (see e.g. \cite{BLS}).
+Some well studied planar unimodular amenable graphs are the {\em uniform infinite planar triangulation} (UIPT) (\cite{AS}) and the augmented critical Galton-Watson tree conditioned to survive (AGW) (see, e.g., \cite{LP}).

-\begin{corollary} The AGW and the UIPT can be invariantly embedded in the euclidean space. \end{corollary}
+\begin{corollary} The AGW and the UIPT can be invariantly embedded in the Euclidean space. \end{corollary}

-In the rest of this section we are using $\Z$ in the sense of an oriented biinfinite path.

-\begin{lemma} Suppose that $G$ is a unimodular amenable random graph.
-Then there exists an unimodular copy of the oriented graph $\Z$ on $G$.
-That is, one can define a random oriented biinfinite path on the vertices of $G$ almost surely in such a way that the joint distribution of $G$ and this oriented graph is unimodular. \end{lemma}

-\begin{proof} As we have mentioned, by the definition of amenability there is a unimodular finite exhaustion for $G$.
-An unimodular finite exhaustion gives rise to a copy of $\Z$ on $G$: recursively define an oriented path on the vertices of each part, such that it contains the oriented edges defined for previous partitions.
-Take the limit. \end{proof}

-\begin{lemma} Consider an invariant point process of finite intensity in a $d$ dimensional euclidean space $\R^d$.
-Then there is an invariant random copy of the oriented graph $\Z $ defined on the configuration points almost surely. \end{lemma}